Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Bayer AG, 51368, Leverkusen, Germany

 The absolute bioavailability of riociguat is high (94%).
 Riociguat is rapidly absorbed with maximum concentrations (Cmax) appearing 1-1.5 hours after tablet intake.
 Intake with food reduced riociguat AUC slightly, Cmax was reduced by 35%.

-Plasma protein binding in humans is high at approximately 95%, with serum albumin and alpha 1-acidic glycoprotein being the main binding components.
+Plasma protein binding in adults is high at approximately 95%, with serum albumin and alpha 1-acidic glycoprotein being the main binding components.
 The volume of distribution is moderate with volume of distribution at steady state being approximately 30 L.

 N-demethylation, catalysed by CYP1A1, CYP3A4, CYP3A5 and CYP2J2 is the major biotransformation pathway of riociguat leading to its major circulating active metabolite M-1 (pharmacological activity: 1/10th to 1/3rd of riociguat) which is further metabolised to the pharmacologically inactive N-glucuronide.